Skip to Content

 It doesn’t really matter if you are visiting Iceland in October, November, January, or even in April,- you do need a really warm waterproof winter coat or a parka for Iceland.

-TIP: Take a look on REI.com as well – they have a good selection of waterproof winter jackets.
+TIP: Take a look at REI.com as well – they have a good selection of waterproof winter jackets.
 Especially brands like Patagonia, Fjallraven, or North Face are good choices for a quality winter jacket that will keep you warm and dry in Iceland in winter.

 Thermal underwear